translate/translate/docs/commands/mozilla_l10n_scripts.rst

 Description
 -----------
-Creats a XPI language pack from Mozilla sources and translated l10n files.
+Creates XPI language packs from Mozilla sources and translated l10n files.
 This script has only been tested with Firefox 3.1 beta sources.

 It is basically the scripted version of the process described on Mozilla's